Pennsylvania Route 66: History

 The original road was designated in 1927.

 In 1930, the section from West Virginia to Greensburg was decommissioned in favor of US 119.
-Following this, in 1935, the northern terminus was relocated to Tioneasta.
+Following this, in 1935, the northern terminus was relocated to Tionesta.

 Construction on the US 22/PA 66 cloverleaf was completed in 1958.

 In 1960, the designation was moved from Courthouse Road to bypass Kittanning on a new alignment.

 In 1968, route moved onto I-80 to bypass Clarion and onto its current route between Clarion Junction and Kane.
 That same year, PA 66 was routed onto its current alignment from US 322 north to its current terminus.

 In 1982, the road was widened to four lanes with a median from Ford City to US 422.

 From August 1990 to December 1993, the Amos K. Hutchinson Bypass was opened as an extension.
 It was designated as PA Turnpike 66 and designated as the Amos K. Hutchinson Bypass.
 It was tolled, and supported cash, as well as a system known as the PTC Credit Card.

 From 1999 to 2000, the interchange with US 22 was rebuilt into a SPUI.

 From 2000 to 2001, the Kittitang Bypass was opened.

 E-ZPass was added to the Amos K. Hutchinson Bypass in October 2006.

 In Westmoreland County, part of the road was dangerous in Winter due to ice.
 This was corrected in 2011 as part of a resurfacing.

-In 2016, Exit one was officially named the David B. Sheridan Memorial Interchange.
+In 2016, Exit 1 was officially named the David B. Sheridan Memorial Interchange.

-Tolls along PA 66 were originally paid with toll plazas.
-At the mainline ones, a staffed full-service lane existed, accepting cash or credit cards.
+Tolls along PA 66 were originally collected using a barrier toll system.
+At the mainline toll plaza, a staffed full-service lane existed, accepting cash or credit cards.
 For most exit ramp tolls, exact change was required; however some automatic toll collection machines accepted paper money and gave change.
 All toll collecting machines gave receipts.
 On October 27, 2019, all-electronic tolling was implemented along the Amos K. Hutchinson Bypass section of PA 66.